J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 >-Peter Atkins
 - Nuclei are much heavier than electrons
 - The approximation: _the motion of nuclei can be ignored
-	- When the nuclei move, the electrons respond almost instantaneously
+	- When the nuclei move, the electrons respond _almost instantaneously_
 - Split the Hamiltonian into nuclear and electronic wavefunctions
-- Very reliable for lower energy states
+- Very reliable for _lower energy states_

-- First step: the clamped-nucleus electronic Hamiltonian:
+- First step: the _clamped-nucleus electronic Hamiltonian_:
 $$\hat{\Ham}_\text{elec}=\hat{T}_e+\hat{V}(\bm{Q},\bm{q})$$
 	- $\bm{Q}$: positions of nuclei, _fixed when considering the wave function of electrons_
 	- $\bm{q}$: positions of the electrons

-- The electronic Schrödinger equation:
+- The _electronic Schrödinger equation_:
 $$\hat{\Ham}_\text{elec}\psi_\text{elec}(\bm{Q},\bm{q})=E_\text{elec}(\bm{Q})\psi_\text{elec}(\bm{Q},\bm{q})$$
-	- Energy: function of positions of nuclei
+	- Energy: _function_ of positions of nuclei

-- For nuclear motion, the electronic equation must be solved many times to obtain $E_\text{elec}$ as a function of $Q$, which is then used as the potential in the nuclear Hamiltonian
+- For nuclear motion, the electronic equation must be solved many times to obtain $E_\text{elec}$ _as a function of $Q$, which is then used as the potential_ in the nuclear Hamiltonian
 - The nuclear Hamiltonian:
 $$\hat{\Ham}_\text{nuc}=\hat{T}_N+E_\text{elec}(\bm{Q})$$
-- The nuclear wave function is then calculated by solving the nuclear Schrödinger equation:
+- The _nuclear wave function is then calculated_ by solving the nuclear Schrödinger equation:
 $$\hat{\Ham}_\text{nuc}\psi_\text{nuc}(\bm{Q})=E\psi_\text{nuc}(\bm{Q})$$
 	- $E$: total energy